mythinkful/quiz/README.md

-Quiz : Thinkful Student Assignment
+Quiz : A Thinkful Student Assignment
 ----------------------------------

 Build a Quiz App